 Wholewheat Girdle Cakes

-This recipe is taken from Delia Smith’s Complete Cookery Course and Delia Smith’s Complete Illustrated Cookery Course Makes about 25
+This recipe is from Delia's Complete Cookery Course.
+Makes about 25

 Begin by sifting the dry ingredients (except the fruit) together into a mixing bowl, add any bran remaining in the sieve then rub in the butter until the mixture becomes crumbly.